programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 Well, of course this was not the whole story.
 You will most likely want to do OCR for batch of images at the same time.
 For doing batch OCR, you'll need to do the following things:

 First, make sure that the path to the preprocessed image folder is not too long, and the names of the folders don't contain breaks.
-Then create a folder for the ready OCR´d texts to come.
+Then create a folder for the ready OCR'd texts to come.
 Then we'll create a little gadget: open an empty Notepad and copy the following commands there.

 ```